 Philanthropist, Award-winning author of the World's Healthiest Foods

-benefits are enjoyed.
+enjoyed.
 And enjoyed is the fitting term.
-As Nikki Rose shows in this slim but rich book, the people, the land and
+As Nikki Rose shows in this slim but rich book, the people, the land and its flavors are

 -- Jonathan Deutsch, Ph.D.